 Finally, about publicity.
 Publicity, celebrity, and spectacle appeal to our sense of safety and distract us from the risk of individual responsibility.
 The publicity about the epidemic of sleep dysfunction exists at the confluence of desire, profit, anxiety, and fear.
 There is nothing new about sleep dysfunction; what’s new are the heightened levels of emotions.

-The anxiety is social, coming from the general milloux of economic insecurity, social institutions, families, behaviors, uncertain futures, and headlong technological advancement.
+The anxiety is social, coming from the general milieu of economic insecurity, social institutions, families, behaviors, uncertain futures, and headlong technological advancement.
 These are the epidemics and, because they’re either too close or too far away, we unconsciously manifest them as chronic conditions: paranoia, addiction, and sleep dysfunction, to name a few.

-In myself and with my clients I have found many sleep problems rooted in life struggles.
+In myself and with my clients, I have found many sleep problems rooted in life struggles.
 This is only made more tantalizing by the obscurity of the connection, but it is the very difficulty in sorting it out that reflects our complexity and calls us to take a larger role in our own development.

 We all have unresolved chapters we’re reluctant to reopen and which grow to anxieties that wake us up at night, like ghosts in the attic.
 They emerge during sleep because sleep is a time of restoration when your emotional mind takes over.
-Waking reason can whitewashes life’s problems, but your emotions cannot be fooled.
+Waking reason can whitewash life’s problems, but your emotions cannot be fooled.

-Clarity comes slowly because the clarity you need is not analytic, organized, finished or complete.
+Clarity comes slowly because the clarity you need is not analytic, organized, finished, or complete.
 The clarity that emerges through working with tension, relaxation, imagination, emotion, and sleep is organic and unfolding.
-When you resolve one issue another usually follows, and this is OK.
+When you resolve one issue, another usually follows, and this is OK.
 This is growth that’s purposeful and productive, and makes for a rewarding life.

 To subscribe to this newsletter, click on Newsletter-Subscribe.